-Attribution models can give you a better understanding of how your ads perform and can help you optimize across the user's conversion path.
+Attribution models can give you a better understanding of how your ads perform and can help you optimize across conversion journeys.

 This article describes the various attribution models and how to use them in Google Ads.
-You'll learn how to set an attribution model for conversion tracking and bidding, and how to compare models with "Attribution Modeling" in your attribution reports.
+You'll learn how to set an attribution model for conversion tracking and bidding, and how to compare models with the "Model comparison" attribution report.

 Most advertisers measure the success of their online advertising on a "last click" basis.
 This means they give all the credit for a conversion to the last-clicked ad and corresponding keyword.
-However, this ignores the other clicks customers may have made along the way.
+However, this ignores the other ad interactions customers may have had along the way.

-Attribution models give you more control over how much credit each ad and keyword gets for your conversions.
+Attribution models give you more control over how much credit each ad interaction gets for your conversions.
 This allows you to: